-The new eConnector service replaces the Listener Service in version 15.4 and greater. eConnector enhances and simplifies communication between Open Dental secure servers and your office server.
+The eConnector replaces the Listener Service in version 15.4 and greater. eConnector enhances and simplifies communication between Open Dental secure servers and your office server.

-Note: If you are still using verison 15.3 or earlier, we highly recommend you update to the most recent stable verison.
+Note: If you are still using version 15.3 or earlier, we highly recommend you update to the most recent stable version.
 The Listener Service requires working with an IT professional to install.
 If you want to use the Listener Service, we recommend using a static public IP address, which can incur additional costs.

 All eServices hosted by Open Dental use the Listener Service (version 15.3 and earlier).
 To install the Listener Service, there are three main steps: